nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 |:-------------:|--------------------------|----------------------------------|
 |     `NAME`    | Name of the user         | Existing user                    |

-* If user is specified, only that user's lessons will be listed out.
+* If user is specified, only that user's lessons will be listed out with index based on that user's timetable.
-* If all is specified, every user's lessons will be listed out.
+* If all is specified, every user's lessons will be listed out in the order of events in the timetable.

 **Example of usage:**